V4Fire/Client/src/base/b-router/README.md

 };
 ```

-If the first example, we declare the route with a path on the own site, for instance, `https://bla.com/google` that redirects to google.
+In the first example, we declare the route with a path on the own site, for instance, `https://bla.com/google` that redirects to google.
-In the second example we just declare an external route, i.e. it hasn't tied URL on the own site.
+In the second example we just declare an external route.

 ### Creating an alias for a route

-If you have two or more routes that have the same options, but different names or paths, you can create one "master" route and bunch of aliases to this route.
+If we have two or more routes that have the same options, but different names or paths, we can create one "master" route and bunch of aliases it.

 ```js
 export default {